 The European Society for Paediatric Research (ESPR) has been at the forefront of Paediatric medical care and innovation since 1958.

 As one of the oldest and most prolific Paediatric research societies in Europe, the ESPR co-organises annual conferences, supports investigators with research grants, runs a mentoring programme and disseminates cutting-edge findings through its journal Pediatric Research, amongst others.
-It currently has eight sections representing different Paediatric sub-specialties.
+It currently has ten sections representing different Paediatric sub-specialties.

-Based on its heritage and proudly looking back at a long list of achievements, the ESPR continues to promote scientific excellence and collaboration between different Paediatric specialities.
+Based on its heritage and proudly looking back at a long list of achievements, the ESPR continues to promote scientific excellence and collaboration between different Paediatric specialties.
 This the ESPR does from ‘bench to bedside’ – meaning it fosters research to improve patient treatment and advance clinical practice.

-Mission: Developing and applying research to improve newborn and child health.
+Our mission: Developing and applying research to improve newborn and child health.

 The European Foundation for the Care of Newborn Infants (EFCNI) is the first pan-European organisation and network to represent the interests of preterm and newborn infants and their families.
 It brings together parents, healthcare experts from different disciplines, and scientists with the common goal of improving long-term health of preterm and newborn children.
 EFCNI’s vision is to ensure the best start in life for every baby.